1977 VFL grand final: Background

-The Magpies were without Phil Carman for the Grand Final, who had been suspended for two matches for striking Hawthorn's Michael Tuck in the Second Semi-Final, and regular defender Ian Cooper who had played the first 21 matches of the season before chipping an ankle bone.
+The Magpies were without Phil Carman for the grand final, who had been suspended for two matches for striking Hawthorn's Michael Tuck in the second semi-final, and regular defender Ian Cooper, who had played the first 21 matches of the season before chipping an ankle bone.
 North Melbourne was without captain Keith Greig, who missed two-thirds of the season with a knee injury; David Dench served as acting captain.

 Chief football writer for The Herald Alf Brown predicted a win for Collingwood; he claimed that up to half the spectators at the game would be supporting Collingwood, hence giving a kind of home ground advantage, and also pointed to the inconsistent output of North Melbourne's key players in recent games.
 In his weekly Tuesday column for The Canberra Times, Carlton star Alex Jesaulenko tipped North Melbourne to win, describing their momentum over the finals series as "running on the crest of a wave full flight into the grand final".
 In a somewhat prophetic tone, Jesaulenko predicted that "it [would] be the closest grand final in the VFL for many a long year — and a classic one too."
-He also bemoaned the fact that Phil Carman would not play due to suspension, calling him "probably the most spectacular player in the VFL" and believing that his presence would have added an extra layer of excitement.
+He also bemoaned the fact that Carman would not play due to suspension, calling him "probably the most spectacular player in the VFL" and believing that his presence would have added an extra layer of excitement.

 Television coverage

-Up until 1977, the VFL had been staunchly opposed to showing the Grand Final live on television in Victoria despite the growing demand.
-In the week leading up to the Grand Final, the commercial station Network 7, managed by Ron Casey, finally arrived at a deal worth $100,000 (~$572,000 in 2020 terms) to televise the event live.
+Up until 1977, the VFL had been staunchly opposed to showing the grand final live on television in Victoria despite the growing demand.
+In the week leading up to the grand final, the commercial station Network Seven, managed by Ron Casey, finally arrived at a deal worth A$100,000 ($627,093 in 2022 figures) to televise the event live.
 However, the two sponsors for the telecast, Carlton & United Breweries and Just Jeans, did not completely cover the upfront fee demanded by the VFL.

 Worryingly, power restrictions imposed by the State Electricity Commission of Victoria in response to a strike by 2,300 maintenance workers in the Latrobe Valley almost put the plans for the live telecast in jeopardy.
 Those restrictions were lifted at the last minute, meaning the event would not have to be broadcast on a 45-minute delay.

-The drawn Grand Final was a ratings success, drawing a nationwide audience of over two million viewers, which was in line with Ron Casey's prediction of 2,250,000 viewers.
+The drawn grand final was a ratings success, drawing a nationwide audience of over two million viewers, which was in line with Ron Casey's prediction of 2,250,000 viewers.